We are creating the future of community created Mechanical Keyboards.

 We only make keyboards that use a true mechanical switch to “actuate” or press.
 Keyboards that don’t have these types of switches force you to “bottom out” or make contact with the desk every time you type.
 This causes serious strain on your wrists and fingers and over time can introduce health related problems.
 In addition, mechanical switches come in a variety of styles and weights, which gives you the ability to choose what feels best.
 It is entirely unreasonable to expect a bodybuilder and a kindergartner to naturally exert the same amount of force when typing, which is why we give you different options.

 Too many tools are proprietary and can only be influenced by a select group of people.
 We build keyboards that people around the world can contribute to and even build on to create their own.
-We assembled a team with a circuit board designer, keyboard archaeologist, mechanical engineer and firmware wizard and created a system of production that could output keyboards with very desirable and truly innovative features.
+We assembled a team with circuit board designers, keyboard archaeologists, mechanical engineers and software wizards, combining to create a system of production that could output keyboards with very desirable and truly innovative features.
 We continually strive to advance the state of input devices from the current status quo.

 Our first keyboard was the Infinity Keyboard, a 60% keyboard that was decided upon by community vote.
 We owe our eternal gratitude to these initial supporters, because it was this group of around 1000 people who gave us the hope that we could build truly revolutionary devices.
 Our next project was the Infinity ErgoDox, a rework of an existing keyboard that had been designed by a community of online enthusiasts.
-This was a much more challenging project because it required us to create Daisy Chain software that allows multiple keyboards to plug into one another.
+This was a much more challenging project because it required us to create an entirely different way of allowing multiple keyboards to plug into one another.
 This was accomplished by using generic USB cables (as opposed to hard to source TRRS on the original), and a new interconnect firmware running exponentially faster than the original.
 A nice side effect of this is that either of the sides could be independently used.
 In a later revision of the Infinity ErgoDox we also switched to using Type C connectors (a keyboard industry first), allowing for stronger connectors and better user experience.

 Our next mission is to create a keyboard that everyday people want to use.
-We are thinking about designing a Compact Keyboard with an optional Number Pad attachment and it will be called the K-Type, a TKL keyboard with a future numpad attachment utilizing the same interconnect as on the Infinity Ergodox.
+This will be the K-Type, a TKL keyboard with a future numpad attachment utilizing the same interconnect as on the Infinity Ergodox.
 A few of the features that we would be implementing in this device should get you excited.
 As with all of our keyboards, it will be completely open source and all of the files to create this device will be available on Github.
 This will run the Keyboard Layout Language and will be fully programmable with infinite layers available for alternate languages, layouts and macros.
 We will be including RGB LED backlighting, that will also be fully programmable and will be significantly more configurable than any other LED keyboard on the market.
 We’re aiming for the best RGB implementation as well, one that is as free of flicker as possible and can sustain at least 60 FPS on a single USB connection.